Internet vigilantism: Description

 The term internet vigilantism describes punitive public denunciations, aimed at swaying public opinion in order to “take justice into one's own hands” by engaging in forms of targeted surveillance, unwanted attention, negative publicity, repression, coercion or dissuasion.
 Associate professor in sociology Benjamin Loveluck identifies the four main forms of internet vigilantism as: flagging, investigation, hounding, and organized denunciation.
 Also referred to by Steve Man as Sousveillance, meaning "to watch from below", internet vigilantism can work as a type of peer surveillance.
 This is based on the premise that shame can be used as a form of social control.
 Augustė Dementavičienė defines the phenomena through the concept of Swarms, which are "Short term relationships between consumers formed for the purpose of achieving a goal".
 There are muddied overlaps between internet vigilantism and cyberbullying, as both utilize public shaming methods, and cyberbullying may sometimes be conducted under the guise of internet vigilantism.
 This is in the case that the vigilante "realizes they aren't achieving social justice but utilize it as a means of rationalizing their acts".
 Cyberbullying often involves publishing of private information to publicly humiliate the target, but is typically driven by the bully's ability to get away with harassment, rather than a desire for social change.
 Digital vigilantism can also overlap with digital activism, as the awareness of a social issue may increase due to the dissemination of information and weaponization of visibility associated with digital vigilante tactics.
 Visibility enables the broadening of social outrage, and is used in digital social justice campaigns such as #MiTuInChina.
+Some activists, known as "video vigilantes," expose their perpetrators through pictures, surveillance footage, and public testimony on social media platforms.